mccronelab/SNPer/nextflow/README.md

 - reference: A path to the reference genome for the replicon of interest.
 - fastq_dir: Path to directory containing ALL input FASTQ files.
 Accepts .gz zipped files.
 - primer_bedfile: Path to .bed file containig ARCTIC primers.
+- output_dir: Path where output will be stored.
+- min_qual_score: Minimum score for base to be counted.
+Default to 0, which somehow relates to indels.
+- consensus_threshold: Minimum frequency threshold to call consensus (0-1, default 0).
+- min_depth: Minimum depth to call consensus. `iVar consensus` recommends a default value of 10.

 ## Changelog
 - Add process for FASTQC quality control